Betterez/btrz-auth-api-key/README.md

     ^/api-docs //will match /api-docs, /api-docs/pets, etc.
     ^/api-docs$ //will match /api-docs and will not match /api-docs/

+To ignore only certain HTTP methods on a route, use this syntax:

+    {route: "^/api-docs$", methods: ["POST", "PUT"]}

 #### authKeyFields

 An object containing the possible keys to look for in the HEADERS or in the request.